 Long Beach Beekeepers offers Beekeeping 101 which provides and introduction to beekeeping for beginners.
 Classes are held February through December on the first Saturday of the month from 8 AM–9:30 AM.
 Classes include instruction, discussions, and suiting up to inspect our hive.
 Class schedule occasionally impacted by weather conditions or other events at the garden.

-Bee Prepared is a 12-hour course offered in the Spring designed to turn the novice beekeeper into a backyard beekeeper.
-Includes classroom instruction and hands-on experience.
+Bee Prepared is a course offered to turn a novice into a backyard beekeeper.
+Includes online classroom instruction and hands-on experience.
 Topics include hive management; bee biology; recognizing and treating common diseases and predators; and legal requirements.